“Enjoy the little things, for one day you may look back and realize they were the big things.”

-It’s a bittersweet time for me; our son spends a lot of time at sea, and being a worrier by nature, this just troubles me.
-When I’m at home, I miss him so acutely that the hole in my heart fills my body – the longing to see him is physically painful at times.
+It’s a bittersweet time for me; Kevin works on an aircraft carrier and spends a lot of time at sea.
+Being a worrier by nature, this just troubles me.
+When I’m at home, I miss him so acutely that the hole in my heart is huge; the longing to see him is physically painful at times.
 Being able to freely hug your child only one week a year is not nearly enough, no matter how tall, grown up or opinionated he may be.
 While I’m here enjoying our time together, there’s a part of me that is already dreading the next long separation and finding it hard to stay focused on the moment at hand.

-Last year, Kevin was new to the area and we spent a lot of our time together exploring this ultra-cool city.
-Seattle is a sprawling, densely populated mecca for the tech-savvy, the artsy, the vibrant intellectual.
-My husband and I reveled in soaking up the culture that’s so distinctly different from the South.
+Last year, Kev was new to the area and we spent a lot of our time together exploring this ultra-cool city.
+Seattle is a progressive, densely populated mecca for the tech-savvy, the artsy, the vibrant intellectual.
+Ret and I reveled in soaking up the culture that’s so distinctly different from the South.
 Plus, there’s a coffee shop on every corner.

 Our visit this time has been a little more subdued.
 It’s rained a lot (oddly enough, it didn’t rain last time we were here), so we’ve spent more time relaxing around the house and just quietly enjoying each other’s company.
 I’ve been appalled at how few steps I’ve logged on my Fitbit this week.
 But it’s been nice.
-Several times we’ve found ourselves doing our own thing in companionable silence; Kevin’s playing video games or his guitar, Ret’s watching television and I’m reading.
-It reminds me of the days when we were all living under one roof, along with our younger son, four dogs, a cat and Louie the parrot.
-Well, no. This is much more peaceful, even with the commotion from his amazing singing Siberian husky, Anya.
+Several times we’ve found ourselves doing our own thing in companionable silence; Kevin’s playing video games or his guitar, Ret’s watching TV and I’m reading.
+It reminds me of the days when we were all living under one roof, along with our younger son Jared, four dogs, a cat and Louie the parrot.
+Well, no. This is much more peaceful, even with the commotion from his amazing singing Siberian husky, Anya, the original grand-dog.